-Total Customer provisions based on expert opinion amounted to €16 million in December 2024, a decrease of €8 million compared to December 2023.
+Total provisions for Customers appraisers amounted to €16 million in December 2024, a decrease of €8 million compared to December 2023.

 Vulnerable customers risk

 All entities must identify vulnerable customers through the implementation of a decision tree and/or the implementation of a scoring model.
 When customer identification is carried out, the severity of the difficulty must be established in order to define the actions associated with such severity.
 An additional provision for expertise must be applied to high- and medium-severity vulnerable customers classified in Bucket 1.